Page Contents:

 Cord:Rope Ratio

 When tying most friction hitches, including all of JRB’s original designs, the diameter of the cord diameter should be smaller than the rope diameter.
 The difference ratio in the table below is calculated as the cord diameter divided by the rope diameter.
-The ideal ratio varies with the hitch, rope, cord and its stiffness.
-70-75% ratio is a general recommendation for most friction hitches including the Longhorn Agile.
+70-75% ratio is a general recommendation for most friction hitches including the Longhorn Agile, JRB Ascender and Kraken.
 However, the Longhorn Zenith hitch prefers a 60-65% ratio.
 Note that the actual diameter of a rope or cord may differ from the stated diameter.
-The table below simply calculates the ratio for the specified combination.
-Not all combinations are recommended for all friction hitches.
+The ideal ratio varies with the hitch, rope, cord and its stiffness.
+For example, Sterling 7mm cord is so flexible that it works fairly well on 8mm ropes, even at an 87% ratio.

 Length